choishingwan/PRS-Tutorial/docs/base.md

 # \# File transfer

-A common problem is that the downloaded base data file becomes corrupted during download, which can cause PRS software to crash or to produce errors in results.
-However, a `md5sum` hash is generally included in files so that file integrity can be checked.
+A common problem is that the downloaded base data file can be corrupted during download, which can cause PRS software to crash or to produce errors in results.
+However, a `md5sum` hash is
+generally included in files so that file integrity can be checked.
 The following command performs this `md5sum` check: